At Birchwood Community High School we embrace the British values of:

-Our learners take part in a whole range of community projects including raising funds for events such as Children in Need and Sport Comic Relief.
+Our students take part in a whole range of community projects including raising funds for events such as Children in Need and Sport Comic Relief.
 They also support local charities such as Alder Hey Children’s Hospital.
-Closer to home, they have raised funds to create a memorial garden at school and in recent years our Harvest Celebration has supported the work of the Warrington Foodbank through donations of needed food items by learners, students and staff.
+Closer to home, they have raised funds to create a memorial garden at school and in recent years our Harvest Celebration has supported the work of the Warrington Foodbank through donations of needed food items by students and staff.

-We have a strong partnership with Groenberg Secondary School in South Africa with regular exchanges which are extremely beneficial on both sides with learners from both schools learning from each other, creating a climate of mutual respect and friendship.
+We have a strong partnership with Groenberg Secondary School in South Africa with regular exchanges which are extremely beneficial on both sides with students from both schools learning from each other, creating a climate of mutual respect and friendship.